 - Prerequisite.
 There are no general course prerequisites for PSYCH 399.
 However, individual faculty members supervising students' research may require the prior completion of certain courses and may specify the grades that must be attained.

-- Class standing.
-Most students who take PSYCH 399 are juniors or seniors.
+Class standing.
+Most students who take PSYCH 399 are juniors or seniors who have a declared major or minor in psychology.
 PSYCH 399 is also open to sophomores who (1) have taken at least three psychology courses and (2) have a grade point average of at least 3.4 in their psychology courses.
+Juniors and seniors who do not have a declared major or minor in psychology should also have taken at least three other psychology courses.
 Exceptions require the signature of the Director of Undergraduate Studies (DUS).

 - Content.
 Individual faculty members have more freedom in setting the parameters for PSYCH 399 than for PSYCH 397.
 Content will vary, but should include substantial hands-on involvement with the research process and background reading in the research area.
 In many cases, PSYCH 399 involves direct interaction with research participants, but this is not a requirement.

 - Papers are often required.
 The content of the paper should be determined by the supervising faculty member.
 In many cases, the paper will take the form of a brief research report, in which the student introduces and reports the results of his or her research.
 Another possible format is a research proposal, in which the student introduces a topic and proposes a study.
 In other cases, the paper may be a written summary of the experiences that constituted the Independent Study.
 The content of the paper should be a key factor in determining the student's grade.